Act 2: Make it fast

 Figure: Act II at a glance.
 Each chapter moves a measured number; each builds on the one above.

-• II.1: Benchmark harness.
-A Metrics type wired into the generation loop: time-to-first-token, decode throughput in tokens/second, and the duration of every individual forward pass.
+Metricstype wired into the generation loop: time-to-first-token, decode throughput in tokens/second, and the duration of every individual forward pass.
 No optimization yet.
-This is the instrument that makes the rest of the act honest, and the baseline number we measure everything against.
+This is the instrument the rest of the act answers to, and the baseline number we measure everything against. - II.2: KV cache.
+The single biggest win in the act.
+Without it, generating token N re-runs the whole network over all N prior tokens.
+With it, each new token costs one forward step.
+We split

-• II.3: SIMD CPU backend.
-A second Backend implementation that uses the CPU's NEON vector instructions to do matmul 4 lanes (and with unrolling, 16) at a time.
+Backendimplementation that uses the CPU's NEON vector instructions to do matmul 4 lanes (and with unrolling, 16) at a time.
 It delegates everything that isn't matmul to the scalar backend from Act 1.
-Selected with --backend simd.
+Selected with--backend simd. - II.4: Multithreaded CPU backend.
+A

 Figure: per-token forward duration across Act II.
 The KV cache is the biggest single jump; SIMD, threading, and Metal compound from there.